 8 days from Sofia to Sofia

-With a turbulent history that stretches back to the 7th century, a diverse topography of great beauty and an ever-welcoming people who are still in… Read more
+Our Bulgaria tour reveals a land with a turbulent history that stretches back to the 7th century, a diverse topography of great beauty and an… Read more

 RO2 Romania & Bulgaria Tour

 Before setting foot in these two countries found in Eastern Europe, it would be easy to confuse them as quite similar.
 Both are lands with a… Read more

 23 days from Budapest to Sofia

 Budapest, Hungary, is the first port of call on this journey through the varied landscapes and cultures of these three highly rewarding Eastern… Read more